"Jazz is a uniquely American art form. The Julia Keefe Indigenous Big Band... takes that one step further." -Olympian, 2022

 Indigenous cultures are not monolithic.
 There are many cultures within with traditions and songs as old and sacred as the next.
 The Julia Keefe Indigenous Big Band reflects a wide range of Indigenous cultures, from South America to Canada, Northeast to Southwest.
 Together we represent a long silenced, a long-forgotten chapter with jazz history books: the participation, contribution, and legacy of Indigenous jazz musicians.
 A legacy that seasoned composers and arrangers Julia Keefe and co-director Delbert Anderson (Diné) carry forward through original works inspired by songs and rhythms of their Native heritage reimagined through the language and stylings of jazz.

-This project will premiere at the Washington Center for the Performing Arts in May 2022.
-The premiere performance is made possible with the support of Jazz Road, a national initiative of South Arts, which is funded by the Doris Duke Charitable Foundation with additional support from The Andrew W. Mellon Foundation.
+This project premiered at the Washington Center for the Performing Arts in May 2022.
+The premiere performance was made possible with the support of Jazz Road, a national initiative of South Arts, which is funded by the Doris Duke Charitable Foundation with additional support from The Andrew W. Mellon Foundation.

 Director - Julia Keefe

 Co-Director - Delbert Anderson

 Co-Director - Rico Jones